shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

    return 0;
 }
 ```
+Notice that we use the standard library function `printf()` to print to our string to the standard output.
+Thus, when we compile our program,

-Notice that since `printf()` i
+Notice that since `printf()` is a standard library function, when we compile our program it is handled by a `jal` instruction.

-) (it is in essence a control transfer (much like `jal`).
 In reality, system calls in operating systems are more simple (rather than multiple print syscalls, we might have a single output syscall).

 Suppose a simple 'Hello World!' program written in C which uses the `printf()` function.
 After we compile, when we run the program (which is loaded into memory), the call to `printf()` will be handled by the `jal` instruction.

 Every programming language (besides assembly language) has a standard library.
 If we call any code from libraries, they are linked to our program during compilation.

-By the time we call `printf()` (code from libraries), it should already be loaded into RAM/the program's address space (restriction of Von Neumann architecture).

 `printf()` as a function has only purpose: stringification and interpolation (using the format specifier).
 ![System Call](Assets/System%20Call.png)